olenakalchenko/MAE4191_masters_thesis_project/README.md

 This repository contains the code and materials needed to reproduce the analyses for the master’s thesis.
 The Oaxaca–Blinder decomposition (OBD) was performed in Excel using processed outputs from R (see file: OBD).

-Files:
+**Files:**
-final_code_2022.R – Full analysis pipeline for PISA 2022
+   - final_code_2022.R – Full analysis pipeline for PISA 2022
-final_code_2012.R – Full analysis pipeline for PISA 2012
+   - final_code_2012.R – Full analysis pipeline for PISA 2012
-OBD — Oaxaca–Blinder decomposition calculations
+   - OBD – Oaxaca–Blinder decomposition calculations

-Analytical Workflow Overview
+**Analytical Workflow Overview**
    The analytical procedure follows the same conceptual structure for both datasets, with necessary adjustments due to differences in PISA design (e.g., number of plausible values, variable availability, and scaling).

-PISA 2022 analysis workflow:
+**PISA 2022 analysis workflow:**
 0. Packages and session info
 1. Load data
 2. Variable selection and country subsetting